 How does traveling the world for however many months it takes to film a Family Travel Show.
 What does that mean?
 It’s a dream that I feel like our family has been preparing for since the first time we rented a home in Thailand’s jungle–to have up close cultural encounters, bring positive exposure to foreign lands as we grow a thousand ways as a family, use our creative talents to empower other families and model for my kids what it means to go after the impossible.
 It means trying to raise close to a million dollars between now and January.
 If that doesn’t stop me… It means Brian directing a top notch film crew to help with production, editing, travel logistics and all the other GAZILLION things it takes to pull a show like this off!
 It means syndicating it to the networks.
 It means putting our sweet home on the market.
 It means boxing up all our belongings and putting it in storage.
 It also means living like nomads as we go from one country to the next.
 And if all goes well, stepping on to our first plane in early February with our funding raised and no clear idea of when we will land back in the states.
 We are thinking Dallas, TX!
 But time will tell and continuing to listen is key.

 The most amazing part is now I see an even deeper reason for why our hearts were on fire to get out of debt.
-By the time we leave, we will have paid off all our personal AND business debt, except for that student loan from my graduate degree.
+By the time we leave, we will have paid off all our personal AND business debt, except for that student loan from my graduate degree that I got thanks to a quickly approved for money from a service online.
 But that’s okay with me!
 Cars are paid off, medical bills done, only one credit card left and a few other straggler debts that are about to be finalized in the next few months.
 I can hardly believe it.

 As Brian and I feel each of those fishing lines being cut with each new bill paid off, I feel even lighter, I feel myself running even faster, and I run towards the unknown with my husband and kids alongside me knowing that we will never know if we don’t try.
 If we don’t risk.
 If we don’t willingly step into the dark and trust that Someone is there, waiting to take our hands and guide us every step of the way.